Tatra Mountains: Tourism

+There are records of tourist visits to the Tatras as early as 1565.

-In 1683, an anonymous author published a book of adventures and excursions in the Tatras.
-It became very popular in Europe and contributed to the growth of tourism in the Tatras.
-As it later turned out, its author was Daniel Speer, born in Wrocław, who for a time lived in the sub-Tatra region.
+In 1683, an anonymous author published a book of adventures and excursions in the Tatras titled Ungarischer Oder Dacianischer Simplicissimus, Vorstellend Seinen wunderlichen Lebens-Lauff, und sonderliche Begebenheiten gethaner Raisen, Nebenst Wahrhafter Beschreibung dess vormals im Nor gestandenen und offters verunruhigten Urgerland, which translates roughly to Hungarian or Dacian Simplicissimus, presenting his strange life and the peculiar events of his adventures, together with a true description of the ancient lands that once stood in the north and were often troubled.
+The author was later discovered to be Daniel Speer of Wrocław, who lived in the sub-Tatra region for about six years.

 A popular tourist destination in Poland is Zakopane but the developed tourist base also includes Kościelisko, Poronin, Biały Dunajec, Bukowina Tatrzańska, Białka Tatrzańska, Murzasichle, Małe Ciche, Ząb, Jurgów, Brzegi.

-In Slovakia, the most important tourist base is the city Vysoké Tatry, consisting of three parts: Štrbské Pleso, Starý Smokovec and Tatranská Lomnica.
+In Slovakia, the most important tourist base is the city Vysoké Tatry, consisting of three parts: Štrbské Pleso, Starý Smokovec, and Tatranská Lomnica.

 The Polish "national mountain" (featured prominently in myths and folklore) is Giewont, while the Slovak one is Kriváň.

 Trails

-Orla Perć is considered the most difficult and dangerous mountain trail in the Tatras, a suitable destination only for experienced tourists and climbers.
-It lies exclusively within the Polish part of the Tatras, was conceived in 1901 by Franciszek Nowicki, a Polish poet and mountain guide, and was built between 1903-1906.
-Over 100 individuals have lost their lives on the route since it was established.
+Orla Perć is considered the most difficult and dangerous mountain trail in the Tatras, a suitable destination only for experienced tourists who don't have acrophobia, because there are strong exposures there.
+It lies exclusively within the Polish part of the Tatras, was conceived in 1901 by Franciszek Nowicki, a Polish poet and mountain guide, and was built between 1903 and 1906.
+Over 100 individuals have died on the route since it was established.
 The path is marked with red signs.
 The death of Polish philosopher Bronisław Bandrowski is often used by guides as a cautionary tale for tourists.
-He committed suicide after he was trapped for days on a rocky ledge in one of the trails near Zakopane.
+He committed suicide after he was trapped for days on a rocky ledge in the Granaty massif.

 The highest point in the Tatra Mountains that can be freely accessed by a labeled trail is Rysy.

-Most of the peaks in the Western Tatras (on both sides of the border), including the main ridge are freely accessible by hiking trails.
+Most of the peaks in the Western Tatras (on both sides of the border), including the main ridge, are freely accessible by hiking trails.
 In the Slovak part of the Eastern Tatras, only seven peaks (out of 48 with prominence of at least 100 m) are accessible by hiking trails (Rysy, Svinica/Świnica, Slavkovský štít, Kriváň, Kôprovský štít, Východná Vysoká, and Jahňací štít).
 Two of these (Rysy and Svinica/Świnica) are located on the border with Poland and accessible from the Polish side.
 The rest of the peaks on the Slovak side (including the highest one, Gerlachovský štít) can only be accessed when accompanied by a certified mountain guide.
-UIAA members can climb them without a certified guide, but not using the normal (easiest) routes (from the III degree of difficulty).
+Members of UIAA mountain clubs can climb them without a certified guide.

-In the Slovak part most of the hiking trails in the Tatras are closed from 1 November to 15 June.
+In the Slovak part, most of the hiking trails in the Tatras are closed from 1 November to 31 May.
 Only trails from settlements up to the mountain huts are open.
 In Poland, the trails are open year-round.